Youth Options and Course Options

 A Youth Options student does not pay tuition for a college course if the school district determines the course qualifies for high school credit and is not equivalent to a course already offered in the school district.

-How does a student participate in the Youth Options Program?
+How does a student participate in these programs?

 After I send in the application, how soon will I hear from UW-Stevens Point?

 Once a student’s application is complete (application, high school transcripts, and ACT score report), UWSP will review the information and send out a letter to the student and the high school within several weeks.
+If Advanced Placement (AP) courses fulfill a prerequisite for a course, scores will also be required upon completion of the application.
 If accepted, this letter will indicate which courses are offered and approved for the semester.
 The letter will also include information on the pre-registration session that all first-time Youth Options students are required to attend.

 Do I need to do anything before I register?